cjnaz/lanmonitor/README.md

   - `ServiceLoopTime` sets how long between rechecks in service mode.
 Set to a fraction (eg: 25%) of the shortest item check_interval.
   - `nRetries` sets how many tries will be made to accomplish each monitored item.
   - `RetryInterval` sets the time between nRetries.
-  - `StartupDelay` is a wait time (default 0 seconds) when starting in --service mode to allow everything to come up fully (or crash) at system boot before checking items.
+  - `StartupDelay` is a wait time (default 0 seconds) when starting in `--service mode` to allow everything to come up fully (or crash) at system boot before checking items.
+  - `DailyRuntime` is the run time for monitored items that run at daily or longer check intervals (optional).
+This setting allows for controlling what time-of-day the infrequent checks are run.
+Set this to a few minutes before the `SummaryTime` so that summaries are current.
+Generally, don't tag daily+ items as `critical` since this will cause critical renotifications but with infrequent rechecks to clear the item.
+If not defined, daily+ items are checked at the time-of-day that lanmonitor was started.
   - `Gateway` is any reliable host on your LAN (typically your router) that will be checked for access as a gate for any monitor items to be run from/on/via other hosts.
 For example, the above `Process_tempmon` item will only run if the `Gateway` host can be accessed.  `Gateway` is optional - if not defined then remote-based checks are always run.
   - `LogLevel` controls what gets written to the log file.
 At LogLevel 30 (the default if not specified), only warning/fail/critical events are logged.
 LogLevel 20 logs passing events also.
 For interactive use (non --service mode) the command line --verbose switch controls loglevel.
   - `LogFile` specifies the log file in --service mode.
 The path may be absolute or relative to the script's directory.
 Interactive usage (non --service mode) logging goes to the console.